-DC terminal + Level on pin REM- SB + Parameter "REM-SB level" → Behavior + HIGH + Normal The DC input isn't locked.
-It can be switched on by pushbutton "On/Off" (front panel) or via command from digital interface. is off LOW + Inverted 7 (none panel) of the command norm argical internace.
-HIGH + Inverted The DC input locked.
-It can't be switched on by pushbutton "On/Off" (fron panel) or via command from digital interface.
-When trying to switch or the device would simply not react. + LOW + Normal 7
+DC terminal ÷ Level on pin REM- SB + Parameter "REM-SB level" &gt; Behavior HIGH + Normal The DC input isn't locked.
+It can be switched on by pushbutton "On/Off" (front panel) or via command from digital interface. + LOW + Inverted 7 is off + HIGH ł Inverted The DC input locked.
+It can't be switched on by pushbutton "On/Off" (from panel) or via command from digital interface.
+When trying to switch o LOW ÷ Normal • the device would simply not react.